7 Times Resistance Changed American History

 If you are looking for interpretation access at protests, check out these online groups to find resources:

 The United States government was established for the people, by the people.
 Choose who you want to represent you in local, state, judicial and federal positions of power.
+Even in years when there’s no presidential election, it’s important to exercise your right to vote on the local level–that’s where the change impacts us most!
 For more information on voting in ASL, check out signvote.org.
 You can also visit:

 - AAPD Voter Resource Center